-- \$50.9 billion for the National Institutes of Health (NIH) - \$11.5 billion for the Centers for Disease Control and Prevention - \$10.5 billion for discretionary Health Resources and Services Administration (HRSA) - \$1.51 billion for the Public Health Service Act Title VII and Title VIII Health Professions Workforce Programs - \$264 million for the Teaching Health Center Graduate Medical Education Program - \$564 million for the Agency for Healthcare Research and Quality - \$385 million for the Children's Hospital Graduate Medical Education Program - \$176 million for discretionary National Health Service Corps Scholarship and Loan Programs

-- \$60 million for the Medical Student Education Program - \$54 million for the Primary Care Training and Enhancement Program - \$47 million for the Area Health Education Center Program - \$28 million for the Healthcare Workforce Innovation Program - Permanent funding for the Rural Residency Planning and Development Program
+- \$50.9 billion for the National Institutes of Health ((NIH) - \$11.5 billion for the Centers for Disease Control and Prevention - \$10.5 billion for discretionary Health Resources and Services Administration (HRSA) - \$1.51 billion for the Public Health Service Act Title VII and Title VIII Health Professions Workforce Programs - \$564 million for the Agency for Healthcare Research and Quality - \$385 million for the Children's Hospital Graduate Medical Education Program - \$277.2 million for the Teaching Health Center Graduate Medical Education Program - \$176 million for discretionary National Health Service Corps Scholarship and Loan Programs - \$60 million for the Medical Student Education Program - \$54 million for the Primary Care Training and Enhancement Program - \$47 million for the Area Health Education Center Program - \$28 million for the Healthcare Workforce Innovation Program - Permanent funding for the Rural Residency Planning and Development Program

-AACOM leads and advocates for the full continuum of osteopathic medical education to improve the health of the public.
-Founded in 1898 to support and assist the nation's osteopathic medical schools, AACOM represents all 38 accredited colleges of osteopathic medicine (COMs)-educating nearly 35,000 future physicians, 25 percent of all U.S. medical students-at 62 teaching locations in 35 U.S. states, as well as osteopathic graduate medical education professionals and trainees at U.S. medical centers, hospitals, clinics and health systems.
+AACOM leads and advocates for the full continuum of OME to improve the health of the public.
+Founded in 1898 to support and assist the nation's osteopathic medical schools, AACOM represents all 40 accredited colleges of osteopathic medicine (COMs) -educating nearly 35,000 future physicians, 25 percent of all U.S. medical students-at 64 teaching locations in 35 U.S. states, as well as osteopathic graduate medical education professionals and trainees at U.S. medical centers, hospitals, clinics and health systems.